MatthewOM/ES-sim-GLM/README.md

 Code used for simulating and analyzing the data in Moreira et al (in press) are included @ ./power/ & ./FDR/

-For the relevant function ES-sim-GLM, use essim_glm.R for single regression and essim_glm_multiple.R for multiple regression.
+For the function ES-sim-GLM, use essim_glm.R for single regression and essim_glm_multiple.R for multiple regression.